antronerds/r2-tutorials/docs/One_Gene_View.md

     specific dataset.
 - In this example the expression levels of the MYCN gene will be used.
-- Adjust several parameters in the advanced settings panel to get a better insight in the expressions levels or adapt your graphic layout.
+- Adjust several parameters in the advanced settings panel to get a better insight in the expression levels or adapt your graphic layout.
 - In R2, the samples are annotated with e.g. clinical data, each group of annotated data is called a “Track” in R2.
 These tracks can be